JordanCH05/VideoGameReviews/README.md

 * Edit Review Page

-    * Will fill the textarea with the review of that instance
+    * Will fill the inputs with the review of that instance to be edited
+    * Submits an updated review to be approved again

     ![Edit Review Page](static/images/edit-review.png)